We now define allowed qualifiers and the corresponding qualifiers for the depdencies. # Make a table by adding columns before "notes". qualifier notes -nq- the null qualifier matrix end_qualifier_list

 allows mrbsetenv to be happy and I can proceed with the build.

-#1 Updated by Lynn Garren 14 days ago
+#1 Updated by Lynn Garren about 2 years ago

 - Status changed from New to Feedback